Department of Ancient Orient

 Department staff conduct interdisciplinary research, work at the intersection of the humanities and natural sciences: they study ancient cultural monuments; they are engaged in analysis in the field of philology and textology, translate and research ancient monuments of written cultures.
 For a group of employees, the main object of research interest is the textual heritage of the ancient and early medieval East.
 At the same time, the concept of “textual heritage” is interpreted very broadly, it includes monuments of pre-written cultures, objects of fine art, short speech formulas, and preserved epigraphic texts.
 Many genres of literature in antiquity are also studied: chronicle-historical, religious-philosophical, canonical, post-canonical and pilgrim texts, as well as works of artistic and literary thought.
 In addition, employees are exploring the broader problems of the state and society in the Ancient East.

 This is a general, but far from complete list of the areas of scientific creativity of the Department’s employees.
-To this can be added such little studied areas as (8) studying the problem of forming iconographic canons and the concept of the theory of fine art in ancient (Sanskrit) treatises, (9) applying new techniques in studying complexes of monuments of ancient unwritten cultures, (10) Egyptology experience of reconstruction began the ancient Egyptian civilization on the basis of extensive scientific information, (11) in-depth study of the issues of ethnic history and ethno-linguistics, (12) dealing with the problems of interrelations sedentary and nomadic population from the point of view of archeology and ethnography, (13) conducting archaeological excavations in Yemen, in the Crimea, Tajikistan.
+To this can be added such little studied areas as (8) studying the problem of forming iconographic canons and the concept of the theory of fine art in ancient (Sanskrit) treatises, (9) applying new techniques in studying complexes of monuments of ancient unwritten cultures, (10) Egyptology experience of reconstruction began the ancient Egyptian civilization on the basis of extensive scientific information, (11) in-depth study of the issues of ethnic history and ethno-linguistics, (12) dealing with the problems of interrelations sedentary and nomadic population from the point of view of archeology and ethnography, (13) conducting archaeological excavations in Yemen, Tajikistan.

 The novelty and relevance of the tasks being solved by the leading specialists of the Department (as such almost everyone can be called), deserved not only domestic recognition (the scientific activities of each employee can be regarded as unique for Russia).
-The international recognition of our works can be judged with confidence both by awards and titles received by employees abroad, and by the frequency of invitations from abroad on expeditions, at conferences, to work in institutions.
+The international recognition of our works can be judged with confidence both by awards and titles received by employees abroad, and by the frequency of invitations from abroad on expeditions, at conferences, to work in institutions..